TBA: likely September 3, 2021 at 12:00 PM (PDT)

-The Vanier Canada Graduate Scholarships (CGS) program is designed to attract and retain world-class doctoral students by offering them a significant financial award to assist them during their studies at Canadian universities.
-Vanier Scholars demonstrate leadership skills and a high standard of scholarly achievement in the social sciences and humanities, natural sciences and engineering, and health-related fields.
-Canadian and international students are eligible to be nominated for a Vanier CGS, which is valued at $50,000 per year for up to three years.
+The Vanier Canada Graduate Scholarships (Vanier CGS) program is designed to attract and retain world-class doctoral students by supporting students who demonstrate both leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences and humanities, natural sciences and engineering, and health-related fields.

 Annual Value: $50,000

-- To be considered for a Vanier CGS, a student must be nominated by a Canadian university.
+To be considered for a Vanier CGS, a student must:

-- Vanier scholarships must be held by the student at the University that nominated them.
-The scholarships are not transferable; they may not be taken to another university.
+- Be nominated by only one Canadian university.
+The Vanier CGS must be held by the student at the university that nominated them.
+The scholarships are not transferable; they may not be taken to another university

-- Canadian citizens, permanent residents and international students are all eligible to apply for Vanier scholarships.
+- Canadian citizens, permanent residents of Canada, and international students are all eligible for the Vanier CGS

-- Students who have held or are currently holding Tri-Agency scholarship funding for their doctoral program are not eligible to apply.
+- Students who have held or are currently holding Tri-Agency scholarship funding for their doctoral program (such as the CGS-D) are not eligible to apply

-- Please consult the Vanier CGS website for complete eligibility requirements.
+Please see the Vanier CGS website for complete eligibility criteria.

-Nominees will be evaluated based on the following criteria, which will be weighted equally by the peer review committees:
+Nominees will be evaluated and selected based on the following three criteria, which will be weighted equally by the selection committees:

 - Academic Excellence